Dirac-harmonic maps with trivial index

-In particular, if $N$ has nonpositive curvature, then the map part $\Phi$ is in the same homotopy class as $u_0$ and $(\Phi,\Psi)$ is coupled if the energy of the map $\Phi$ is strictly bigger than that of a harmonic map in the homotopy class $[u_0]$. \end{thm}

 The rest of the paper is organized as follows: In Section 2, we recall some facts about Dirac-harmonic maps as well as the Dirac operator.
 In Section 3, we prove Theorem \ref{inv} and end this section by showing the density of minimal kernel.
-In Section 4, under the minimality assumption on the kernel of $\slashed{D}_{1,0}^{u_0}$, we prove the short time existence and recall regularity results about the heat flow for $\alpha$-Dirac-harmonic maps.
-In Section 5, we prove the existence of $\alpha$-Dirac-harmonic maps and Theorem \ref{flow to DH maps}.
+In Section 4, under the minimality assumption on the kernel of $\slashed{D}_{1,0}^{u_0}$, we prove the short time existence of $\alpha$-Dirac-harmonic map flow (Theorem \ref{short-time alpha flow}) and the existence of Dirac-harmonic maps (Theorem \ref{flow to DH maps}).
 In the Appendix, we solve the constraint equation and prove Lipschitz continuity of the solution with respect to the map.